-Bob Hamer spent 26 years doing just that while working for the FBI.
+Bob Hamer spent 26 years doing undercover work for the FBI.
 In various disguises, he writes on his website, he "successfully posed as a drug dealer, contract killer, residential burglar, fence, pedophile, degenerate gambler, international weapons dealer, and white-collar criminal," and was involved in operations against everyone from the Mafia to the pro-pedophile group North American Man/Boy Love Association (NAMBLA).

-Hamer's been busy since his retirement, writing books, including co-authoring two with Oliver North (of Iran Contra fame—Hamer is fairly conservative).
+Hamer's been busy since his retirement, writing books, including ghostwriting one for Oliver North (of Iran Contra fame—Hamer is fairly conservative).
 He's not what you'd necessarily expect from a grizzled undercover cop who's infiltrated the inner circles of drug cartels, pedophile rings, and weapons smuggling operations.
 He speaks with a friendly Midwestern twang that's more Fargo than Infernal Affairs, is a big-time Christian, and is generally a very affable guy.

 I called him up for a chat to talk about the old days.

 VICE: So how did you get into working as an undercover agent for the FBI?

 Oliver Hotham: I was looking for excitement, and while I was in training at the FBI academy, a couple of the instructors had done some undercover work, and I thought, That seems interesting and exciting.
 So I looked for those opportunities once I graduated.
 I gravitated toward individualism: I sought it out.
 I'd conduct interviews by myself, and I liked the idea of working undercover and posing as someone else.

 How do you begin to infiltrate an organization and work out how to make contact?